Chapter 3. A Fallen World

 No matter which world, as long as we live in this 'fallen' world we would be intertwined in karma.
 Because we slaughter other living beings to survive, don't we?
 We hurt each other for our own sake, don't we?
 Even if we forgive that sin, because it is just the 'nature' of humans, we still manage to create incident, exaggerate it, and even distort it to develop a story in a place where an incident does not exist.

 After realizing the true world the second stage of Clayton's worldview, 'suspicion' he began to isolate himself from society.
-He is afraid that he might get betrayed, played just like his father.
+He is afraid that he might get betrayed, or may get forced with a cruel fate and a rotten luck like her mother.
 And from the result of being isolated for a long time, Clayton eventually reached the third stage 'opposition'— hating the world, then the fourth stage, 'oblivion'.

 He stopped hoping for anything to happen as he let 'fate' lead him in life.
 Clayton has become the 'passenger' instead of the 'driver' in his own life.